 The School of Pharmacy and Health Professions recognizes its duty to provide student applicants with equal opportunity to admission into professional programs.
 There must be no discrimination to admission based on gender, race, age, creed, national origin, marital status or disabling condition.
-It is the responsibility of the Assistant/Associate Dean for Academic Affairs, the Assistant/Associate Dean for Student Affairs, and the Special Needs and Assistance Committee to assist newly-admitted students with disabilities in achieving equal access to the educational experiences available to all other students.
-The composition of the Special Needs and Assistance Committee shall be the Assistant/Associate Dean for Academic Affairs, the Assistant/Associate Dean for Student Affairs, one faculty member from each department within the School, the University Coordinator of Student Support Services, the University Director of Affirmative Action, students from each program, and other individuals as deemed necessary.
+It is the responsibility of the Assistant/Associate Dean for Academic Affairs and the Special Needs and Assistance Committee to assist newly-admitted students with disabilities in achieving equal access to the educational experiences available to all other students.